What is Wrong with Perplexity for Long-context Language Modeling?: A Fine-grained Analysis of Perplexity

+To quantitatively examine this hypothesis, we conduct experiments on LongEval \citep{longchat2023}, a benchmark for long-context retrieval abilities, where we can separate the \emph{answer tokens} that match the desired answers (\eg \texttt{<45129>} in Figure~\ref{fig:gt-ppl}) from \emph{non-answer tokens}.
 We compare the perplexity computed with these two groups of tokens using two long-context LLMs.
-As shown in Figures~\ref{fig:longeval-yi} \& \ref{fig:longeval_clex}, the perplexity on answer tokens correlates strongly with the LongEval accuracy that represents the long-context performance; instead, the perplexity on the non-answer tokens shows almost no correlation with LongEval accuracy, justifying our intuition that these tokens do not matter for evaluating long-context performance.
-In other words, we should evaluate the perplexity of the key tokens that really matter for long-context performance, which is the focus of our next section.
+As shown in Figures~\ref{fig:longeval-yi} \& \ref{fig:longeval-clex} (result details in Appendix \ref{subsec:longeval-detail}), the perplexity on answer tokens correlates strongly with the LongEval accuracy that represents the long-context performance; instead, the perplexity on the non-answer tokens shows almost no correlation with LongEval accuracy, justifying our intuition that these tokens do not matter for evaluating long-context performance.
+In other words, we should evaluate the perplexity of the key tokens that really matter for long-context performance.